 In our view, permanent changes of this magnitude require very careful consideration and a fuller consultation than can be done in present circumstances.
 Meanwhile, we strongly urge all changes to the 2019-20 LFR3 to be temporary until the review can be reconvened with data user representation, and a fuller consultation paper prepared.

-We understand the desirability of temporary change to reduce the workload this year, and possibly next if there is no vaccine or widespread vaccination by then; and we appreciate the need to simply the recording of transactions between councils, IJBs, and heath boards.
-However, we have concerns about the statements that “these changes are focussed on reducing the volume of data collected to that which is required for a clear and specific purpose” particularly in the “additional information section” where the only examples given of recognised data needs are “figures that are required for ONS and Eurostat data collections, or are used within the Local Government Benchmarking Framework”.
+We understand the desirability of a temporary change to reduce the workload this year, and possibly next if there is no vaccine or widespread vaccination by then; and we appreciate the need to simplify the recording of transactions between councils, IJBs, and health boards.
+However, we have concerns about the statements that “these changes are focussed on reducing the volume of data collected to that which is required for a clear and specific purpose”, particularly in the “additional information section” where the only examples given of recognised data needs are “figures that are required for ONS and Eurostat data collections or are used within the Local Government Benchmarking Framework”.
 (Later we query whether the ONS requirement has been met).

 In a democratic society, the purpose of financial statistics about public expenditure needs to be set more widely than the necessarily aggregated information needed for the national accounts and statutory reporting.
 The whole concept of “additional information” as something secondary to this narrow focus is itself unhelpful.

-This is an important area which we have not yet worked through in terms of the current LFRs and the proposed changes to LFR00 and LFR3.
+This is an important area that we have not yet worked through in terms of the current LFRs and the proposed changes to LFR00 and LFR3.

 Certainly, in the first part of this period, NHS Highland provided civil servants with an annual LFR3 showing the service expenditures for Adult Social Care, to allow the full Scottish totals for service spends to be calculated as when they were needed.
 I do not know if this helpful practice has continued.
 However, these were never incorporated in the official LG statistics which simply did not include adult social care service expenditure in Highland.
 Unfortunately, not all users of the LFR3 statistics are likely to be aware of this problem if they are only using the Scottish totals.